OUTREACH Ministries

 Sewing for Missions is a Pittman Park mission started in 2007.
 Julie Good and Tricia Duggan had attended a workshop at Epworth by the Sea.
 They met a group of women who made little girls’ dresses and little boys’ shorts that were sent to mission fields.
 Julie and Tricia organized the “Sewing for Missions” ministry at Pittman Park.

-In addition to the dresses and shorts that continue to be made, big bibs have been made this past year.
-These have been given to local assisted living facilities and nursing homes.
+In addition to the dresses and shorts, big bibs are made for local assisted living facilities and nursing homes.
 Baby blankets, little bears, tote bags, and sanitary pads have also been made.

 We are not professional seamstress.
 We enjoy creating, sewing, and fellowshipping together.
 We pray that as the clothes cover the children’ bodies the love of Jesus will cover their hearts.